 Rod Fergusson is overseeing the Diablo franchise

-Fergusson officially made the announcement on Twitter, revealing that he will be joining Blizzard in March where he will, no doubt, join the team in developing the upcoming Diablo 4 and Diablo 4 Immortal.
+Fergusson officially made the announcement on Twitter, revealing that he will be joining Blizzard where he will, no doubt, join the team in developing the upcoming Diablo 4 and Diablo 4 Immortal.

 Check his tweet out below: